 For the more botanical interested: In the forest of Knoblochsaue bloom large stands of Lesser Squill (Scilla bifolia) and Oxlip (Primula elatior).

-The area is vast and it is recommended to have a map:previous blogs, this reserve is a reknown nature area in a densely populated countryside and there is often some disturbance by joggers or people who go with their dogs.
+The area is vast and it is recommended to have a map:with you to determine the right access point and use a GPS not to get lost.
+Anyway, as already mentioned in one of the previous blogs, this reserve is a reknown nature area in a densely populated countryside and there is often some disturbance by joggers or people who go with their dogs.
 A good advice might be in the area early in the morning, use a bicycle to make the distances and chill-out in the afternoon in the nice beergarden in the Forsthaus Kuehkopf.

 One big problem with the whole area – but with the Kuhkopf in particular – in the summer should not be neglected.
 These are the mosquitoes and it is recommended that visitors use the strongest insect repellent on the market.
 Access to the best areas is prohibited, and the path has been altered to keep visitors away from the northern reed beds which hold Bluethroats (Luscinia svecica) and Great Reed-Warblers (Acrocephalus arundinaceus).